A week or so ago I wrote this review of Pact Coffee, which was a review of the great service that I received from Pact Coffee, and also their coffee.

 - Enjoy the best coffees

 Again it depends on which subscription, but as coffee subscriptions are becoming more popular, some roasters are saving the very best beans for their subscription customers.

 As far as I’ve seen so far, as long as your subscription is directly with the roaster (or a multi roaster subscription that doesn’t add a margin) then it shouldn’t cost you any more, and in some cases it actually works out cheaper than buying the same beans not on subscription.
 A subscription usually costs the same for each bag, so it’s probably fair to say that it’s a case of swings and roundabouts in terms of some beans that would have cost you a bit more and some which would have cost you a bit less, but I don’t think there’s a great deal in it usually.

 Direct Roaster Subscriptions vs Multi Roaster Subscriptions

 Roasters such as pact coffee, has bean & Django, and many of the other roasters on the list of UK coffee roasters, offer direct subscriptions.
-There are firms such as the coffee roasters, who sell coffee from several different roasters, some of whom are now offering subscriptions.
-The coffee roasters don’t appear to add any margin, they must be getting their % from the roaster, and I’m assuming it’s not much, and the coffee is still sent directly from the roaster, so there doesn’t seem to be any obvious negative from using a multi roaster subscription.
+There are firms who sell coffee from several different roasters, some of whom are now offering subscriptions.
+As long as these websites aren’t adding any (or much) on to the cost (I expect they get their margin from the roaster) then there doesn’t seem to be any obvious negative from using a multi-roaster subscription.

 I’m sure as coffee subscriptions become more popular, there will be marketing firms jumping on the band wagon and perhaps some of them will introduce things which may be a negative, such as adding additional margin, so it will just be a case of watch this space (I’m a poet and I didn’t know it).